RVCE-DrSSN/tt_um_4Bit_SAR_ADC/docs/info.md

 ## How to test

 Analog Input (Vin):
-   - Connect the analog input to the `ua_0` AnalogIn pin.
+   - Connect the analog input to the `ua_0` Analog pin.
    - The input should be held constant throughout the conversion cycle using an external sample-and-hold circuit.

 Clock (clk):